nancchan/saas-customer-onboarding-business-systems/salesforce/README.md

 ## Business Analysis Connection

-The Salesforce implementation demonstrates how prepared customer information can be translated into structured CRM records and then used for validation, reporting, and business visualization.
+The Salesforce work demonstrates how prepared customer information can be translated into structured CRM records and then used for validation, reporting, and business visualization.

 The workflow connects:

 **Requirement → Data → CRM Configuration → Validation → Reporting**

-This supports the broader project objective of connecting business requirements, customer data, systems, and implementation activities.
+This supports the broader project objective of connecting business requirements, customer data, systems, and operational activities.

 ## Skills Demonstrated

+- Salesforce Administrator fundamentals
 - Salesforce Lightning Experience
 - Schema Builder
 - Object Manager